Seems I answer this question a lot..or, is it I am asking this question a lot?

 This question is brought to me over and over by the people I meet each day.
 Why should they bother playing golf when the dues for their country club membership went up instead of going down: to replace the old set of Golden Bear clubs they got at JC Penny’s is more than a house payment” and then to pay for all of this they are having to work 80 hours a week to cover being doubled billed for carrying their golf clubs with them when they travel for business.

-The Equipment, manufactures and travel/hospitality have to rethink their cost structures.
+The Equipment manufactures and travel/hospitality have to rethink their cost structures.
 No, the solution is not to lay off works or close golf courses..that thinking is not helping golf.
-The thinking that has to change, or stop, is golf needing to go back to the days when the lords and nobles where the only people to afford to play golf.
+The thinking that has to change, or stop, is golf needing to go back to the days when the lords and nobles were the only people to afford to play golf.
 That thinking is futile and that is just not going to happen.

 The thinking all golf businesses should be having is to help golf and maybe rethink that elitist attitude to maybe being more of the lords and nobles of today’s golf world taking a pay cut.
 I see taking a cut in pay to keep more people playing golf is better than them all not paying anything for golf.

-I am sure everyone else has a thought on what would work to get golf out of the gutters and back on high ground.
+I am sure everyone else has a thought on what would work to get golf out of the gutters and back on the high ground.
 I would enjoy hearing them all.
 Let me know how I can help.